-

 CBD and THC have experienced their biggest boom in recent years.
 Now, many people are interested in other cannabinoids, such as CBG.
 Many within the marijuana industry hope that its medicinal effects can be demonstrated as it has, more or less, for CBD.
 The initial results of the few studies that have been done give reason to be optimistic, especially when used in conjunction with CBD.

 Nevertheless, more studies need to be completed before any definitive conclusions can be made.
-What we know so far is that CBG has promise in its capacity to treat a variety of ailments.
-It can potentially act as an appetite stimulant, analgesic and even an antidepressant.
-But, ultimately, more work needs to be done to confirm these theoretical benefits.
+We know so far that CBG has promise in its capacity to treat various ailments.
+It can potentially act as an appetite stimulant, analgesic, and even an antidepressant.
+But ultimately, more work needs to be done to confirm these theoretical benefits.

 Want to talk to a knowledgeable medical marijuana doctor about how CGB may fit into your current health routine?
 NuggMD's state-licensed physicians are always here to help!
 No appointment is ever necessary!